Jetavana: The Gandhakuti: Buddha's dwelling in Jetavana

 The space covered by the four bedposts of the Buddha's Gandhakuti in Jetavana is one of the four avijahitatthānāni; all Buddhas possess the same, though the size of the actual vihāra differs in the case of the various Buddhas.
 For Vipassī Buddha, the setthi Punabbasumitta built a monastery extending for a whole league, while for Sikhī Buddha, the setthi Sirivaddha made one covering three gavutas.
 The Sanghārāma built by Sotthiya for Vessabhū Buddha was half a league in extent, while that erected by Accuta for Kakusandha Buddha covered only one gāvuta.
 The monastery of the Koṇāgamana Buddha, built by the setthi Ugga, extended for half a gāvuta, while that of the Kassapa Buddha built by Sumangala covered sixteen karīsas.
 Anāthapindika's monastery covered a space of eighteen karīsas (BuA.2, 47; J.i.94; DA.ii.424).

 According to a description given by Faxian (Giles, pp. 31, 33), the vihāra was originally in seven sections (storeys?) and was filled with all kinds of offerings, embroidered banners, canopies, etc., and the lamps burnt from dusk to dawn.

 One day a rat, holding in its mouth a lamp wick, set fire to the banners and canopies, and all the seven sections were entirely destroyed.
 The vihāra was later rebuilt in two sections.
 There were two main entrances, one on the east, one on the west, and Faxian found thūpas erected at all the places connected with the Buddha, each with its name inscribed.

 Near Jetavana

 Near Jetavana was evidently a monastery of rival teachers where Ciñcāmānavikā spent her nights as she was hatching her paternity-fraud smear campaign against the Buddha.

 There seems to have been a playground just outside Jetavana used by the children of the neighbourhood, who, when thirsty, would go into Jetavana to drink (DhA.iii.492).
 The high road to Sāvatthi passed by the edge of Jetavana, and travellers would enter the park to rest and refresh themselves.

+Later history

+The Jetavana vihara was apparently active as late as 1128/29 CE (1186 VS), when an inscription (discovered by Daya Ram Sahni in 1908 in one of the ruined monastery structures at Shravasti) recorded the re-affirming or renewing of a grant by the Gahadavala king Govindachandra to "the most respected sangha of bhikkus, of whom Buddhabhattāraka is the chief, residing in the convent of the Holy Jetavana".
+The grant included six villages along with their lands.
+It may have somehow lapsed earlier, or it may have been that Govindachandra was simply re-confirming it.